${\it Ab\ initio}$ thermodynamic properties of certain compounds in Nd-Fe-B system: Ab initio Calculation Results and discussion

 \subsection{NdB$_4$}

 The crystal structure of NdB$_4$ has the $P4/mbm$ symmetry.
 It can regarded as a structure obtained from a distorted cubic NdB$_6$ lattice.
 The structure has B atom pairs between distorted cubic sublattices of Nd atoms and B octahedras.
-It exhibits interesting magnetic properties~\cite{Yamauchi:2017}.
 Details concerning its crystal structure are given in Table~\ref{tab:NdB4_str}.
-There is a single Nd Hubbard site in the NdB$_4$ unit cell.
-The initial lattice parameters and atomic positions are taken from Salamakha \etal{}~\cite{Salamakha:2001}.
+There is a single Nd Hubbard site in the NdB$_4$ unit cell, which is the Nd 4$f$ orbital.
+Initial lattice parameters and atomic positions are taken from the work of Salamakha~\etal{}.~\cite{Salamakha:2001}

 The geometry optimization did not result in significant changes in the lattice parameters and atomic positions from the initial values.
-The calculated enthalpy of formation for NdB$_4$ are listed in Table~\ref{tab:NdB4}, along with the experimental value from Meschel and Kleppa~\cite{Meschel:1995}.
-In the GGA$+U+J$ calculations, the values of U and J are taken from \cite{Nilsson:2013} as in the case of NdB$_6$.
+The calculated enthalpy of formation for NdB$_4$ are listed in Table~\ref{tab:NdB4}, along with the experimental value from Meschel and Kleppa.~\cite{Meschel:1995} In the GGA$+U+J$ calculations, the values of U and J are taken from \cite{Nilsson:2013} as in the case of NdB$_6$.
 Similar to NdB$_6$, GGA$+U+J$ and the simplified GGA$+U_{\rm{eff}}$ results are in closer agreement with the experimental data.
 From these calculations it is evident that simplified GGA$+U_{\rm{eff}}$ method is quite reliable.

+Phonon calculations were performed using a $1 \times 1 \times 2$ supercell, which is nearly cubic due to the $c/a$ ratio close to 0.56.
+Unlike NdB$_6$, the use of a $2 \times 2 \times 2$ supercell would lead to a very costly calculation process, not to mention the already sizable cost for a frozen phonon calculation with a lower-symmetry structure.
+The decision was made in light of this and taking into account the near cubic properties of the $1 \times 1 \times 2$ supercell, which makes it nearly ideal for a frozen phonon calculation (keeping effects from periodic images at a near constant for each lattice vectors).

 Novikov \etal{}~\cite{Novikov:2011} studied the tetraborides of rare-earth elements lanthanum, dysprosium, holmium, and lutetium for 2 K $< T <$ 300 K. It was shown that the $C_p$ value for rare-earth tetraborides has a range of up to 80 J/mol/K at 300 K. The calculated $C_p$ for NdB$_4$ using QHA is shown in Figure~\ref{fig:NdB4highCP}, and it corresponds to the expected range for a rare-earth tetraboride as stated.
-These values are also compared with the results of Bolgar \etal{}~\cite{Bolgar:1993}.
+These values are also compared with the results of Bolgar \etal{}.~\cite{Bolgar:1993}